Gaoyuan-Liu/MoveRL/README.md

 MoveRL won BNAIC 2021 [Best Paper Award](https://ai.vub.ac.be/ai-lab-wins-two-awards-at-bnaic-2021/?utm_source=www.google.com&utm_medium=organic&utm_campaign=Google&referrer-analytics=1).

-This work currently in beta state, a user manual will be add soon, please contact me if you need help to use it in your own projects:
+This work currently in beta state, a user manual will be added soon, please contact me if you need help to use it in your own projects:

 gaoyuan.liu@vub.be